 Sergio Aguero overtook Thierry Henry to become the all-time leading overseas scorer in the Premier League as the Argentine hit a stunning hat trick in Manchester City’s win at Aston Villa.

-This prompted some debate about Aguero vs Henry as the best Premier League striker of all time, with a Sky Sports poll and plenty of reaction surrounding it suggesting neutrals were firmly in the Henry camp.
+It prompted some debate about Aguero vs Henry as the best Premier League striker of all time though, with a Sky Sports poll and plenty of reaction surrounding it suggesting neutrals were firmly in the Henry camp.

 Well, this has inspired us to put together an XI of the best ever foreign imports into the Premier League, with so many of the best talent from around the world lighting up the English top flight in the last couple of decades.